 - Students, including Graduate Students, may work no more than 20 hours a week when school is in session and 40 hours when school is out.

 - Sponsored activities may not result in any employees receiving compensation at a rate in excess of their authorized salary or academic rate.
 For multi-year projects, the budget should take into consideration any possible salary increases.
 When allowed by the sponsor, the UNCG standard is to include a 3% annual increase.

 - For NSF effort reporting purposes, UNCG defines year as fiscal period beginning July 1st and ending June 30th.

 Fringe benefits include the cost of the University and State retirement programs, health insurance, group life insurance, social security, disability insurance, workmen’s compensation, and unemployment compensation.

 - Fringe benefits are a direct cost to a sponsored project, are clearly related to the salaries and wages to be paid, and are shown as a separate entry in the budget.
 Fringe benefit costs have been calculated based on historical data.
 The actual costs for fringe benefits are charged (billed) to the sponsored project at the time the costs are incurred.
 The amount charged is based on salary, selected benefit package, and other variables applicable to the individual employee.

 - UNCG’s fringe benefit rates are reviewed on an annual basis and adjustments to the rate will be made based on the claims incurred in past fiscal years.
+Changes in fringe rates typically occur between June and August.
 Additional information and guidance can be found Appendix 2 of the Contracts & Grants Policies and Procedures.